 Once complete, wait for paint to not be completely wet then pull off stencil.
 Once paint is fully dry, use an iron on the correct setting for your fabric and iron on top of stencil.
 This helps to set the paint into the fabric.
 You can also add a fabric spray to help protect the fabric against stains.

 The newly upholstered seat can now be screwed back onto its base.
 There were 4 existing holes with screws that I made sure that I did not cover with the new fabric.
 This anchors the seat onto the base and now both the cushion and base are secured to one another.
 For the bottom of each leg, add felt tabs with a little wood glue.
 Therefore this helps to protect your floor from any scratches and can help level your piece.

-Recap on bench
+Recap on repurpose an upholstered bench project

 This discarded piece became a functional bench.
 We paid minimal for this and sold it in its refinished state after putting our time, energy and buying all the materials needed for this.
 I found that upholstered pieces sold the best.

 I love a before and after shot!!
 Gives the full effect of where this project started and how it was totally transformed.
 Looks like a totally different piece that is now an updated functional bench.
 This is a good reminder of why I continue with Double Arrow designs.
 These projects give me such satisfaction.
 The beauty is that there will never be two alike, each project becomes its own original.

 Tools needed for your upholstered bench